DaedalicEntertainment/lua-coding-conventions/README.md

 4.7. _Define abstract methods by providing a default implementation that raises an error._

+4.8. _Generally, do not define functions in the global namespace._

 ## 5. Variables

 5.1.
 Variable names are lowercase and use underscores.